John Sheridan (Babylon 5): Season 2

 When Commander Jeffrey Sinclair was reassigned as ambassador to Minbar in January 2259, Sheridan was chosen to command Babylon 5.
-Sheridan was initially not well received by the Minbari, and was still called "Starkiller" by many in the warrior caste (referring to the engagement in which the Black Star was destroyed).
-Soon after his arrival, in "Points of Departure," the Minbari ship Trigati, which had disappeared during the Battle of the Line, reappeared and tried to provoke him into firing upon them.
+Sheridan was initially not well received by the Minbari, and was still called "Starkiller" by many in the warrior caste.
+Soon after his arrival, in "Points of Departure," the Minbari ship Trigati, which had disappeared during the Battle of the Line, reappeared and tried to provoke him into firing upon it.
 However, Sheridan remained cool and defused the situation.
 Even with the strained relations with the Minbari, Delenn and Sheridan began to develop a close friendship.
 Sheridan also had some initial doubts about taking command of Babylon 5 because he feared being turned into a bureaucrat, but after helping to rescue the EAS Cortez, commanded by his friend Captain Maynard, after an accident in hyperspace, he realized he was in the right place.

 Sheridan soon discovered that Earth Alliance President Clark was slowly turning the Earth Alliance into a dictatorship.
 Sheridan found that the Nightwatch, an SA-like organization, had recruited much of the station's security.

 Soon into the season, it became known that the Shadows had returned and were beginning to move again, and even covertly aided the Centauri in defeating the Narn.
 When Sheridan attempted to aid a Narn vessel, the Centauri attacked Babylon 5, forcing him to destroy a Centauri warship.
 Given the choice of either apologizing to the Centauri or losing his command, Sheridan decided to apologize.
-A group of Centauri civilians attempted to assassinate Sheridan, but he was saved by Vorlon Ambassador Kosh and the formality of the apology was dismissed in view of this event.
+A group of Centauri civilians attempted to assassinate Sheridan, but he was saved by Vorlon Ambassador Kosh, and the formality of the apology was dismissed in view of this event.
 After the fall of Narn, Minbari Ambassador Delenn revealed the existence of the Rangers to Sheridan, and offered him shared command of the Rangers on Babylon 5.
 Sheridan vowed that the Rangers would hold the line against the darkness, no matter what the cost.